University Assessment and Research Committee (UARC)

 1A.
 Foundational Skills and Disciplinary Breadth

-Students will demonstrate attainment of the Learning Outcomes of the Liberal Arts and Sciences program.
+Students will demonstrate attainment of the Learning Outcomes of the General Education program.

 1B.
 Mastery in a Defined Body of Knowledge